Open Water (film): Production

 The filmmakers used live sharks, as opposed to the mechanical ones used in Jaws or the computer-generated fish in Deep Blue Sea.
 The film strives for authentic shark behavior, shunning the stereotypical exaggerated shark behavior typical of many films.
 The movie was shot on digital video.
-As noted above, the real-life events that inspired this story took place in the southern Pacific Ocean, and this film moves the location to the Atlantic Ocean, being filmed in the Bahamas, the United States Virgin Islands, the Grenadines, and Mexico.
+As noted above, the real-life events that inspired this story took place in the southern Pacific Ocean, and this film moves the location to the Atlantic Ocean, being filmed in The Bahamas, the United States Virgin Islands, the Grenadines, and Mexico.

-During the audition, Chris Kentis and Laura Lau made it clear to Blanchard Ryan and Daniel Travis they would be working with real sharks in the film and that it was non-negotiable.
+During the audition, Chris Kentis and Laura Lau made it clear to Blanchard Ryan and Daniel Travis that they would work with real sharks in the film and that it was non-negotiable.
 "So I was like 'okay, that's fine' and I hadn't been offered the part or anything yet, and then when I was offered the part, that had already been negotiated," said Blanchard.

 Reception

 Open Water received mostly positive reviews.
-On Rotten Tomatoes the film has an approval rating of 71% based on 196 reviews with an average rating of 6.57/10.
-The consensus reads: "A low budget thriller with some intense moments."
+On Rotten Tomatoes, the film has an approval rating of 71% based on 196 reviews with an average rating of 6.57/10.
+The consensus reads: "A low-budget thriller with some intense moments."
 On Metacritic, the film holds a score of 63 out of 100, based on reviews from 38 critics' reviews, indicating "generally favorable reviews".

-Most critics praised the film for its intensity and minimalist filmmaking, while it was not well received by the audience.
+Most critics praised the film for its intensity and minimalist filmmaking, although it was not as well-received by audiences.
 Writing in the Chicago Sun-Times, Roger Ebert praised the film highly: "Rarely, but sometimes, a movie can have an actual physical effect on you.
 It gets under your defenses and sidesteps the 'it's only a movie' reflex and creates a visceral feeling that might as well be real".
 In a much less favorable review, A. O. Scott in The New York Times lamented that it "succeeds in mobilizing the audience's dread, but it fails to make us care as much as we should about the fate of its heroes".

 Box office

-Open Water was made for a budget recorded by Box Office Mojo as $120,000, grossed $1 million in 47 theaters on its opening weekend and made a lifetime gross of $55 million.
+Open Water was produced for $120,000, and grossed $1 million in 47 theaters on its opening weekend.
+Its final worldwide gross is $54.7 million.

-Awards and nominations
+Accolades

 Sequels

 In 2006, a film marketed as a sequel titled Open Water 2: Adrift was released, although its plot is unrelated to Open Water.
-A third film in the series titled, Open Water 3: Cage Dive was released in 2017, following the first film's plot of being a survival shark film, although unrelated in continuity.
+A third film in the series titled, Open Water 3: Cage Dive was released in 2017, following the first film's plot of being a survival shark film, although unrelated story-wise.